Who should apply for financial assistance?

 Entering, continuing or returning Northeastern Illinois University (NEIU) students who are in degree-seeking programs and have either the status of U.S. citizen or eligible non-citizen (applied for permanent resident).

 What are Direct Costs or Educational Related expenses at NEIU?

 NEIU's educational related expenses include tuition, fees and books/supplies.
-Indirect Costs include estimations for living expenses (room and board), transportation and personal items.
+Indirect costs include estimations for living expenses (room and board), transportation and personal items.
 Components of the Cost of Attendance (COA) are updated annually and are commonly referred to as the budget.
-See the Financing Your Education--Cost of Attendance page for more information.
+See the Tuition and Fees - Costs of Attendance page for more information.

 What’s an electronic Master Promissory Note (MPN)?

 Basically, the electronic Master Promissory Note is a formal agreement or 'promise' to repay a Federal Student Loan - Perkins or Direct Loan.
 The form will take about 30 minutes to complete and you will need:

 - Your FSA ID (username and password) from completing your FREE Application for Federal Student Aid (FAFSA)